 One of the first places that comes to mind when people think of van life is the USA.
 And for good reason!
-Offering some of the most stunning views and experiences on the planet.
-In the USA, the possibility for van life adventure is virtually limitless.
+Offering some of the most stunning views and experiences on the planet, the possibility for van life adventure is virtually limitless.

 Yosemite National Park